yongchaofan/tinyTerm/docs/index.md

 >
 > for netconf connections, typing netconf messages is possible but not really practical, it's better to use a text or xml editor to compose the messages and then drag&drop to the terminal window.
 >
 > Press left mouse button and drag to select text, selected text are copied to clipboard when left button is released.
+Double click to select and copy the whole word under mouse pointer.
 Right click to paste text from clipboard
 >
 > Scroll back buffer holds 8000 lines of text, the "Save all" function from Term menu allows user to save the whole buffer to a file.
 Use pageup key or mouse wheel to scroll back, scrollbar will appear when pageup is pressed, and will hide when scrolled all the way down.
 > ### Command Autocompletion